edrewitz/OpenMeteoApi.NET/README.md

 /*
  * In this code example, I will use OpenMeteoAPI.NET to build a basic console application that does the following:
  *
- * - Retrieves the latest 2-meter relative humidity for the ICON Ensemble (mean + first 5 members)
+ * - Retrieves the latest 2-meter relative humidity for the ICON Ensemble (control + first 5 members)
  *
  */
 using OpenMeteoApiNet.ICON_EPS;